Skip to main content

 These numbers include all types of kidney and renal pelvis cancers.

 Most people with kidney cancer are older.
-The average age of people when they are diagnosed is 64 with most people being diagnosed between ages 65 and 74.
-Kidney cancer is very uncommon in people younger than age 45.
+The average age of people when they are diagnosed is 65, with most people being diagnosed between ages 55 and 74.
+Kidney cancer is uncommon in people younger than age 45.

-Kidney cancer is about twice as common in men than in women and it is more common in African Americans, American Indians, and Alaska Natives.
+Kidney cancer is about twice as common in men than in women, and it is more common in African American, American Indian, and Alaska Native people.

 Lifetime risk of kidney cancer

-Kidney cancer is among the 10 most common cancers in both men and women.
-Overall, the lifetime risk for developing kidney cancer in men is about 1 in 46 (2.02%).
-The lifetime risk for women is about 1 in 80 (1.03%).
-A number of factors (described in Risk Factors for Kidney Cancer) also affect a person’s risk.
+Overall, the lifetime risk for developing kidney cancer in men is about 1 in 43 (2.3%).
+The lifetime risk for women is about 1 in 73 (1.4%).
+But each person’s risk can be affected by a number of factors, which are described in Risk Factors for Kidney Cancer.

-For reasons that are not totally clear, the rate of new kidney cancers has been rising since the 1990s, although this seems to have leveled off in the past few years.
-Part of this rise was probably due to the use of newer imaging tests such as CT scans, which picked up some cancers that might never have been found otherwise.
-The death rates for these cancers have remained stable for many years.
+The rate of new kidney cancers found each year has been rising for many years.
+Part of this rise probably has been due to the use of newer imaging tests such as CT scans, which have picked up some cancers that might never have been found otherwise.

 Survival rates for people diagnosed with kidney cancer are discussed in Survival Rates for Kidney Cancer.